ioam/topographica/topo/tests/unit/README.rst

 The following problems have been identified with existing test modules:

+- `nosetests` produces sinister warning messages when running on DICE; see Buildbot logs.

 - ``testaudio.py`` should not be skipped because of not finding a given audio file in the Topographica repository.
 It should get the file from the
   ``ioam/dataset-sounds/complex`` repository (file called ``daisy.wav``).